pawelgrzybek/pawelgrzybek.com/content/posts/2015-10-31-top-picks-2015-october.md

 [http://blog.codepen.io/2015/10/01/redesigned/](http://blog.codepen.io/2015/10/01/redesigned/)

-Well described every change on the biggest redesign of Codepen ever.
+Well described every change on the biggest redesign of CodePen ever.
 I love that website and I use it everyday.
 New redesign works brilliant for me.
 I experienced some small issues with adding pens to collections, but I saw the issue mentioned on Github and I’m sure that it's going to be fixed very soon.

 - - -